-Distant Melody is a small group of developers, currently consisting of one programmer and one artist.
+Distant Melody is a small group of developers, currently consisting of one programmer and two artist.

 I had no knowledge on making games or modelling... then I married a programmer.
 I got lured in by easy stuff like level design on a bubble shooter, and worked my way up to be able to make a model from scratch.
 Now I'm working on a mmo rpg: Legends of Strife.